User Comments, Suggestions, or Complaints | Privacy Policy | Terms of Service | Advertising

 Statements posted here are those of our readers and do not represent the BaseballThinkFactory.
 Names are provided by the poster and are not verified.
 We ask that posters follow our submission policy.
 Please report any inappropriate comments.

-1. still hunting for a halo-red october (in Delphi) Posted: July 26, 2009 at 01:43 PM (#3267319)Is this something specific only to CC?
+1. hunting for a halo-red october Posted: July 26, 2009 at 01:43 PM (#3267319)Is this something specific only to CC?
 A.J.
 Burnett's strikeout rate is also down, though admittedly it hasn't tumbled as far down as Carsten Charles.
 Is this yet another unintended consequence of New Yankee Stadium, or merely a coincidental one-year blip for two pitchers?

 Like hunting for a halo-red october says, the BB rate isn't really that big of a deal.
 Last year through his first 21 starts he walked 40 of 601 batters faced, this year he's walked 41 of 581.